-Spencer Eccles, Executive Director, Governor's Office of Economic Development
+Spencer P. Eccles, Executive Director, Governor's Office of Economic Development

-In 1997, the Salt Lake Organizing Committee for the 2002 Olympic Winter Games tapped Eccles to manage the development of its Snow Basin venue and oversee the premier Olympic downhill event as well as all of the alpine Paralympic competitions held there - a post he held for five years.
-Currently, in addition to his venture capital projects, Eccles' business interests include managing three ranching operations in Idaho and Wyoming, and serving on the boards of The Goldener Hirsch Inn & Restaurant at Deer Valley, the Naked Fish Japanese Restaurant, the Great Salt Lake Brine Shrimp Cooperative and Longbow Holding Company.
+In 1997, the Salt Lake Organizing Committee for the 2002 Olympic Winter Games tapped Mr. Eccles to manage the development of its Snow Basin venue and oversee the premier Olympic downhill events as well as all of the alpine Paralympic competitions.

-Eccles received his MBA from BYU's Marriott School of Management and his BA in history from the University of Utah.
-As a student-athlete at the U, he was a member of its Alpine Ski Team, and for a number of years thereafter, he competed internationally in the sport and later coached one season with the US Ski Team.
+Mr. Eccles received his MBA from BYU's Marriott School of Management and his BA in history from the University of Utah.

 A multi-generational Utah family, the Eccles have been great supporters of Utah's outstanding quality of life including sports, music and most of the cultural arts.
 Mr. Eccles and his wife have three active children.
 Mr. Eccles has been involved with international ski racing since his youth, and he has a love for hunting and fishing.
 Consequently, the Eccles family enjoys Utah's great outdoor venues whenever school and work allows them to travel.